 My Grandma was from England and taught me to drink pearl tea and eat British biscuits from the tin.
-I found the right combination to recreate the biscuits and now I think of her every time I eat one…or two…or three, or, well, you get the picture.
+I found the right combination to recreate the biscuits, and now I think of her every time I eat one…or two…or three, or, well, you get the picture.
 They are so yummy.
 Here you go, get the kettle on and curl up with a nice warm tea and a warm almond biscuit.
-Can also make them grain free by using cassava flour instead of rice flour.
+You can also make them grain-free using cassava flour instead of rice flour.

 - 1/3 cup pure maple syrup

 - 1 tsp pure vanilla or almond flavoring

 - Dry Ingredients:

 - 2/3 cup brown rice flour or cassava flour

 - 1/2 tsp Himalayan salt

 - 1/4 cup chopped toasted almonds